The translation of this document is outdated.

 Communications

-(1) A commercial communication shall comply with the general
+(1) A commercial communication shall conform to the general

-requirements of the Advertising Law as well as the following
+requirements of the Advertising Law and also the following

 requirements: